-Sometimes your doctor/endocrinologist may put you on medication used by diabetics to control their insulin levels.
+Sometimes your doctor/endocrinologist may put you on the medication used by diabetics to control their insulin levels.
 The most common is metformin (Glucophage).
 It also slows the growth of abnormal hair.
-After a few months it may help ovulation to return and this is the most common one used when women with PCOS are trying to become pregnant.
-It can also help with the reduction of BMI and Cholesterol levels.
+After a few months, it may help ovulation to return and this is the most common one used when women with PCOS are trying to become pregnant.
+It can also help with the reduction of BMI and cholesterol levels.
 This is not a miracle drug, you need to take control of your diet and start eating healthy to fully control this otherwise you could be on medication for life.

 - Gestational Diabetes

 The long term concerns of this besides infertility is that if left unmanaged and if you remain overweight:

 - You could develop type 2 diabetes.

 - The risk of heart attack is 7 times higher in women with PCOS

 - High LDL (bad ) cholesterol and low LDL (good) cholesterol